What Is Low Porosity Hair?

 If you're going to deep condition your hair, and you should, your hair needs to deep condition for at least 30 minutes.
 Adding heat while your hair is deep conditioning gives you the best results.
 You can use a plastic cap or a hooded dryer to add heat to your hair while conditioning it.

 Satin Works Wonders

 You need to sleep with a satin cap on your head at night.
 You should also invest in a satin pillowcase.
 Cotton fabric may be great for pretty patterns and keeping you cozy, but satin is a material that works wonders for your hair.
 During the winter, fleece or flannel sheets are not a bad idea, but make sure you invest in a satin cap to wear on your head at night.

 Dealing With Low Porosity Hair

 Low porosity hair can be difficult to manage because of how it responds to moisture, but don't give up just yet.
 When you use the right products for your hair type, the possibilities are endless.
-When you purchase products for your hair, you need to make sure they promote a healthy scalp, as well as provide nourishment for your hair.
+When purchasing hair products, make sure they promote a healthy scalp and provide nourishment for your hair.
 Silicones and proteins are not the best products for low porosity hair.
-Bentonite clay for hair can help with revitalizing your hair and add sheen to it, especially if you are still in love with your natural hair.
-Bentonite clay for hair helps removes toxins, as well as buildup and impurities from your hair.
-Removing heavy metals and chemicals from your hair promotes strong, healthy hair.
-Why is bentonite clay your hair's best friend?
-This clay reduces frizz, conditions, softens, moisturizes, and promotes healthy hair growth.
-What's not to love!
-Adding bentonite clay into in your hair care routine is something your hair will thank you for.
-It's time to embrace your hair and love everything it has to offer.
-Having low porosity hair doesn't have to be a bad thing!
+Bentonite clay for hair can help with revitalizing and adding sheen to it.
+It also helps removes toxins, buildup and impurities, promoting strong, healthy hair.
+Why is Bentonite clay your hair's best friend?
+It reduces frizz, conditions, softens, moisturizes, and promotes healthy hair growth.
+What's not to love?
+Adding Bentonite clay into your hair care routine is something your hair will thank you for.
+Having low porosity hair doesn't have to be a bad thing - it's time to embrace your hair and love everything it has to offer.